anthonyli358/pytorch-nanogpt/README.md

 its continuation.
 There's no clean input -> output, they're the same stream of text.

 ---

-# TODO

-1. find a home for make_preferences and reward.py
-2. README.MD

 ## Part I — Pretraining